carbon-language/carbon-lang/openmp/docs/SupportAndFAQ.rst

 Q: What are the known limitations of OpenMP AMDGPU offload?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-LD_LIBRARY_PATH is presently required to find the openmp libraries.
+LD_LIBRARY_PATH or rpath/runpath are required to find libomp.so and libomptarget.so

 There is no libc.
 That is, malloc and printf do not exist.
-Also no libm, so functions like cos(double) will not work from target regions.

-Cards from the gfx10 line, 'navi', that use wave32 are not yet implemented.
+Libm is implemented in terms of the rocm device library, which will be searched for if linking with '-lm'.

 Some versions of the driver for the radeon vii (gfx906) will error unless the environment variable 'export HSA_IGNORE_SRAMECC_MISREPORT=1' is set.